carbon108/sh-tools/README.md

 curl-exists ${url}
 ```

-Page content is not retrieved
+Page content is NOT retrieved

 #### Example: